AdamCottrill/glisDbTools/README.md

   for the specified project code(s)

-+ clone_design_tables - often users want to be able to repeat a past project and need to get the FN0* tbales in a new template database with a new project code.
-This could be accomplished by creating a function that takes an old project code, and a new proejct code and then populates the data from GLIS, or it could take a populated template database (with a single project code) and prune all of the records from the FN121 down, and recode the project code for the
++ clone_design_tables - often users want to be able to repeat a past project and need to get the FN0* tables in a new template database with a new project code.
+This could be accomplished by creating a function that takes an old project code, and a new project code and then populates the data from GLIS, or it could take a populated template database (with a single project code) and prune all of the records from the FN121 down, and recode the project code for the